 The Mall at UTC – If it starts getting too hot outside go and refresh at The Mall at University Town Center.
 Find the latest fashions and casual and upscale eateries.
 If you don’t feel much like shopping, at least pop in into the mall for a Godiva Chocolatier soft ice cream cone.

-Downtown Sarasota – If you’re looking for an eclectic choice of fashion, my recommendation would be to go to Downtown Sarasota.
+Downtown Sarasota – If you’re looking for an eclectic choice of fashion, my recommendation would be going to Downtown Sarasota.
 Boutiques here tend to carry handpicked and unique items you won’t be able to find anywhere else.
 Also, if you’re looking for an art piece, Downtown Sarasota Galleries should be between your top places to check out.

 Macaroon Ice Cream Sandwich from the Sarasota Farmer’s Market